The nil-Brauer category: Abstract

 \section{Abstract}

 We introduce the nil-Brauer category and prove a basis theorem for its morphism spaces.
-This basis theorem is an essential ingredient required to prove that nil-Brauer categorifies the split $\imath$-quantum group of rank one.
-As this $\imath$-quantum group is a basic building block for $\imath$-quantum groups of higher rank, we expect that the nil-Brauer category will play a central role in future developments related to the categorification of quantum symmetric pairs.
+This basis theorem is an essential ingredient required to prove that nil-Brauer categorifies the split iquantum group of rank one.
+As this iquantum group is a basic building block for iquantum groups of higher rank, we expect that the nil-Brauer category will play a central role in future developments related to the categorification of quantum symmetric pairs.